BWibo/3dcitydb-mkdocs/docs/citydb-tool/import-cityjson.md

 - Unknown attributes are mapped to generic attributes and stored in the database.
 - Unknown feature types are mapped to generic city objects in the database.
-This default behavior can be suppressed using the -`-no-map-unknown-objects` option, which will prevent unknown feature types from being imported.
+This default behavior can be suppressed using the `--no-map-unknown-objects` option, which will prevent unknown feature types from being imported.

 !!! tip
     To import CityJSON extensions as defined, the corresponding type definitions have to be registered in the